Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

 \subsection{Motivation}

 In recent decades, there has been of great interest in using fractional Laplacians to model physical phenomena.
-Laskin \cite{laskin} introduced the fractional quantum mechanics as a generalization of the standard quantum mechanics.
-Moreover, the equation \eqref{fNLS} and its discrete versions are very much relevant in molecular biology as they have been proposed to describe the charge transport between base pairs in the DNA molecule where typical long range interactions occur \cite{dnadiscrete}.
+The fractional quantum mechanics was introduced by Laskin \cite{laskin} as a generalization of the standard quantum mechanics.
+This generalization operates on the Feynman path integral formulation by replacing the Brownian motion with a general Levy flight.
+As a consequence, one obtains fractional versions of the fundamental Schr\"odinger equation.
+That means the Laplace operator $(-\Delta)$ arising from the Gaussian kernel used in the standard theory is replaced by its fractional powers $(-\Delta)^{\alpha}$, where $0<\alpha<1$, as such operators naturally generate Levy flights.
+The general physical motivation of introducing fractional models is to deal with the so-called anomalous diffusion which arises in many complex systems - in physics, chemistry, biology, social sciences.
+While the Brownian diffusion, as mathematically studied by Smoluchowski \cite{smolu} and Einstein \cite{einstein}, displays a Gaussian statistics, in an anomalous context the statistics usually follows a power law.
+This results in heavier distribution queues matching better the long range interaction phenomena.
+It turns out that the equation \eqref{fNLS} and its discrete versions are relevant in molecular biology as they have been proposed to describe the charge transport between base pairs in the DNA molecule where typical long range interactions occur (in particular due to intersegmental jumps) \cite{dnadiscrete}.
 The continuum limit for discrete FNLS was studied rigorously first in \cite{KLS} and see also \cite{Gr1, Gr2, HY} for the recent works on the continuum limits.

-In this paper, we are interested in the global well-posedness theory of FNLS.
-We recall here that with local/gloval well-posedness we mean local/global in time existence, uniqueness and continuous dependence of the data to solution map.
-Due to lack of strong dispersion in FNLS (comparing to NLS), the global well-posedness theory of FNLS is under development.
-We consider the FNLS posed on the unit disk, since the compact manifold setting allows weaker dispersion than Euclidean spaces (hence less favorable).
-Apart from the challenges behind weak dispersion mentioned above, we should be aware of another difficulty on the unit disk -- lack of good Fourier convolution theorem.
-This theorem is fundamental in analyzing nonlinearities in the equation, the absence of which is due to the different Fourier transform on the unit disk (comparing to those in Euclidean spaces) and will cause great difficulties in understanding the nonlinear term in the equation.
+In this paper, we study the global well-posedness theory{\footnote{With {\it local/gloval well-posedness}, we mean local/global in time existence, uniqueness and continuous dependence of the datum to solution map.}} of FNLS model on the unit disk.
+The reason why we consider this model is that (1) first, due to the lack of strong dispersion in FNLS (compared to NLS), the global well-posedness theory of FNLS is under development; (2) second, the compact manifold setting is interesting since it allows weaker dispersion than Euclidean spaces (hence less favorable).
+Apart from the challenges behind weak dispersion mentioned above, we should be aware of another difficulty on the unit disk -- the lack of good Fourier convolution theorem.
+This theorem is fundamental in analyzing nonlinearities of the equation, the absence of which is due to the different Fourier transform on the unit disk (compared to those in Euclidean spaces) and will cause great difficulties in understanding the nonlinear term in the equation.